-Straighforward IoC generation and automated scanning
+Straightforward IoC generation and automated scanning

 Root Cause Analysis of an incident may well result in the generation of an Indicator of Compromise (IoC) based on activities associated with the detected threat.
 Scanning for IoCs is, as we have said, an important defensive mechanism within EDR, allowing you to understand what other hosts might have been compromised or where signs of a threat are present.

-Known IoCs (for example, provided to you by your regulatory authority or gathered from a specific newsletter or mailing list) can be imported into the solution as an automated process, and regular automated scanning for both newly generated and imported IoCs is essential to maintaining system health.
-Scanning for IoCs generated from an analyzed threat on a regular basis is valuable because it's very possible that the same threat will resurface in the future.
-And if you know that a specific attack is happening to organizations like yours and the IoCs are available, regular scans for these imported IoCs will help you find and respond to that threat in the shortest possible time.
+Known loCs (for example, provided to you by your regulatory authority or gathered from a specific newsletter or mailing list) can be imported into the solution, and regular automated scanning for both newly generated and imported loCs is essential to maintaining system health.
+Scanning for loCs generated from an analyzed threat on a regular basis is valuable because it's very possible that the same threat will resurface in the future.
+And if you know that a specific attack is happening to organizations like yours, and the loCs are available, regular scans for these imported loCs will help you find, and respond to that threat in the shortest possible time.

-Intelligence reaches you of an attack happening in your specific industry, and means you need to look for specific IoCs.
-Rather than do this manually, you simply import these IoCs and set up a scheduled scan.
+Intelligence reaches you of an attack happening in your specific industry, and means you need to look for specific loCs.
+Rather than doing this manually, you simply import these loCs and set up a scheduled scan.